-Through use of our class behaviour ladder display all red behaviours are formally recorded.
+Through use of our class behaviour ladder all 'red card' behaviours are formally recorded.
 Our school has a confidential behaviour log on our Arbor Information System.
 These are written records of interactions and conversations concerning behaviour.
 The log is dated and includes relevant information and action taken.
-Incidents of proven bullying and racism incidents are always reported directly to the Headteacher or Assistant Headteacher.
+Incidents of proven bullying and racism incidents are always reported directly to the Head of School or Assistant Headteacher.

 Weekly reports are generated by Arbor and are analysed thoroughly and discussed regularly by Senior Leaders.
 Any subsequent actions from these meetings would be in line with our school SEMH graduated response.
 These reports are also discussed termly within our Safeguarding Link Governor meetings.